eilyaamin/jokeai/README.md

 # WebSocket Joke Translator

-This project is a demo system with a **FastAPI WebSocket server** that sends random jokes to clients, and a **Python client** that receives jokes, translates them to German using Google Translate, and sends the translations back.
-The server provides a live dashboard to monitor joke/translation activity and statistics.
+A demo system featuring a **FastAPI WebSocket server** that sends random jokes to clients, and a **Python client** that translates jokes to German using Google Translate and returns the translations.
+The server includes a live dashboard for monitoring activity and statistics.

 ---

 ## Features

-- **FastAPI WebSocket Server**: Sends jokes to connected clients and receives translations.
+- **FastAPI WebSocket Server**: Sends jokes and receives translations from clients.
 - **OpenAI Integration**: Uses OpenAI's GPT-4o to generate random jokes.
 - **Live Dashboard**: Real-time stats and joke/translation history at [http://localhost:8000/](http://localhost:8000/).
-- **Python Client**: Connects to the server, translates jokes to German, and returns translations.
+- **Python Client**: Connects to the server, translates jokes to German, and sends back translations.
-- **Dockerized**: Easy to run both server and client with Docker Compose.
+- **Dockerized**: Easily run both server and client with Docker Compose.

 ---